paulolemus/hw2/README.md

 The outcomes from the three test drivers all met expectations.
 The test drivers primarily tested the different functions in the singlyLinkedList class.
-The functions all work even with edge cases where we attempt to append to an empty list,
+The functions all work even with edge cases where we attempt to append to an empty list, deleting head or tail, deleting inside nodes, inserting before a node, inserting before head or tail, etc.

+You can find some examples in the testdrivers.